containers/image/docs/containers-policy.json.5.md

 - `[`_graph-root_`]`

-Note that some tools like Podman and Buildah hard-code overrides of the signature verification policy for “push” operations, allowing these oprations regardless of configuration in `policy.json`.
+Note that some tools like Podman and Buildah hard-code overrides of the signature verification policy for “push” operations, allowing these operations regardless of configuration in `policy.json`.

 ### `dir:`